-APRU's design makes it cost effective for any size company.
+APRU's flexible platform architecture makes it cost-effective for any size company.
 In addition to no minimums on the number of job REQs, there are zero implementation or training fees.
-We can have you up and running within a couple of days.
+We can have your APRU instance customized and running within a couple of days.
 You will start gaining visibility and seeing savings from staffing vendors almost immediately.

 Can I manage the program myself?

-Yes – Although most of our clients utilize our Managed Services offering, APRU can be managed by client personnel.
-The key item in the decision to internally manage the program is if the client has existing staff in place with the capacity to ensure your success.
+Yes – Although most of our clients utilize our Managed Services Program partner, APRU can be managed by your internal team.
+The fundamental decision to manage the program internally is if the client has existing staff in place with the capacity to ensure your success.
 Our technology lowers your employment costs, even when you include existing or new personnel to manage the program.

 Do I need to purchase any additional equipment to participate in the program?

-No – APRU is a web-based application that only requires an internet browser for access.
-No software or any other system requirements are necessary.
+No – APRU is a cloud-based application that only requires an internet browser for access.
+No software installations or any other system requirements are necessary.

 Can I keep my vendors?

-Yes – Most of our clients have valued relationships with vendors who understand their business and provide great candidates.
-During the implementation process, we will analyze your vendor pool to identify any gaps you may have and suggest options.
-On an on-going basis, your vendors will be reviewed in areas including responsiveness, competitiveness, quality, and performance.
-APRU gathers a variety of metrics used in this review which allows you to adjust your suppliers to meet your specific needs.
+Yes – Most of our clients have valued relationships with staffing vendors who understand their business and provide quality candidates.
+During the implementation process, we analyze your vendor pool to identify any gaps you may have and suggest options for improvements.
+Your staffing vendors will continue to be reviewed in areas including responsiveness, competitiveness, quality, and performance.
+Our APRU technology gathers a variety of metrics used in this review, which allows you to adjust your staffing vendors to meet your specific needs.

 How much does this cost?